Discrete turn strategies emerge in information-limited navigation: Discreteness of the optimal target distribution

-We will now prove that the problem above can be solved with symmetric measures, even when the symmetry constraint is lifted.
+We will now prove that the optimization problem with the objective function \eqref{eq:rate_distortion} can be solved with symmetric measures, even when the symmetry constraint is lifted.
 When the symmetry constraint is lifted, the space of admissible measures is expanded, so if the solution of the expanded problem is symmetric, it will also be a solution of the constrained problem.
 That is, we now consider the problem

 Consider an arbitrary collection ${\bf Q}$ (not necessarily symmetric).
-We will prove that symmetrizing it weakly improves the objective function.
+We will prove that symmetrizing it weakly improves the objective function ${\cal L}_2^s$.
 Define the symmetrized measures

 where $Q_\theta^-$ is the measure obtained under the transformation $\Delta \theta \to - \Delta \theta$.
 Clearly these measures satisfy

 Therefore, the first part of the objective is unchanged under symmetrization.
 Additionally, using the convexity of the KL divergence, we have that